 - The child is American Indian (as defined by the Indian Health Care Improvement Act); or

 - The child has insurance, but it doesn't cover vaccinations.

 Children whose health insurance covers the cost of immunizations aren’t eligible for VFC vaccine, even if coverage isn’t available because a deductible hasn’t been met.

 VFC vaccines can be administered by any enrolled program provider.
 There is usually a fee for the administration of each dose.
-Ask your child’s health-care provider for more information or contact an immunization nurse at the health department, 443-2584.
+Ask your child’s health-care provider for more information or contact an immunization nurse at the public health department, 457-8900.

 Children under 19 who have no insurance may also be eligible for low- or no-cost insurance through the Healthy Montana Kids Program.
 For more information, call toll-free 1-877-543-7669 or visit www.hmk.mt.gov.